Tuesday, December 23, 2008

 2) Cold temperatures (outside use - like the lamps in my unheated garage, for instance), Dimmer Circuits (turning the lights down), Ceiling Fans (CFL's don't like the vibration) will all shorten the life span of the CFL.

-cheaper brands last about as long as the incandescent.
+4. You get what you pay for, the cheaper brands last about as long as the incandescent.
 Some less...LIke the Chinese-made junk lamps I bought at Safeway with the Safeway brand on them.

 3) Lastly, the low brightness (candle-power) may not appeal to users.